MedHossam/Tunisia-jQuery-Vector-MAP/README.md

 #Copyright

-Licensed under the MIT and GPL license
+All code in this Github Repository are available under both the MIT and GPL license

 Copyright © 2015 CreaGen (Creative Generation)